erikkroes/solidStart/index.md

 You are not building for you.
 Not everybody uses a mouse, so you shouldn’t test with just a mouse.
 The most universal device to test with is a keyboard.
 A lot of people either use a keyboard, or use something that interacts with your creation like a keyboard.
-Pressing the `Tab` key should take you to every interactive element in an intuitive order.
-Pressing `Shift+Tab` should take you the opposite way.
+Pressing the <kbd>Tab</kbd> key should take you to every interactive element in an intuitive order.
+Pressing <kbd>Shift+Tab</kbd> should take you the opposite way.
 If you can reach **and** use every bit of functionality, you’re off to a good start.
 People might feel lost when they don’t know where they are.
 Make sure it is clear which element is focused.

 <h3 id="contrast">2.
 Contrast</h3>